 Reports are sent out at the end of each academic year and include comments about your child's attainment in reading, writing, maths, science, RE, PE and other areas of the curriculum.
 We have 2 parents evening sessions a year, to provide dedicated time to discuss your child's progress and learning.
-This year, we have trialled dedicated Parents' Evening slots with the SENDCo, to give you time to discuss any concerns or questions about your child with SEND.
+There will also be one slot each Parents' Evening for you to book in to discuss any concerns or queries you have with the SFNDCo.